-Being a part of and physically located at the Center for Neuroscience, we benefit from collaborations and interactions with more than 25 other neuroscience research groups in areas ranging from cellular and molecular neurobiology through systems , developmental neuroscience, and learning and memory.
-We also have access to cutting-edge imaging facilities, the state-of-the-art UC Davis Genome Center and top-notch rodent behavior cores.
+The Fioravante lab was established at the Center for Neuroscience in 2015.
+Being a part of the CNS, we benefit from collaborations and interactions with more than twenty other neuroscience research groups in areas ranging from molecular and developmental neurobiology to celllular, systems and cognitive neuroscience.
+We also have access to cutting-edge imaging facilities, sequencing facilities at the state-of-the-art UC Davis Genome Center and top-notch rodent behavior cores.

 1. Cerebellar regulation of motivated behavior

 The cerebellum processes reward and punishment signals, but how are these signals shaped, communicated and used to control motivated behavior?

 Using in vivo large-scale recordings and optogenetics, we described for the first time the functional connectivity between the cerebellum and nucleus accumbens, an important control center for motivated behavior, through the VTA and thalamus.

 2. Prediction and valence regulation in emotional learning